butterrsoft/GyrSync/README.md

 <img width="600" height="285" alt="UPDI" src="https://github.com/user-attachments/assets/4fc254f3-601a-4799-928e-6fe3038ee7a7" />

 On the Gyrsync, stick pins into the VGA female end – pin 9 is 5V, pin 6, 7 or 8 for GND, and pin 11 for UPDI.
-(Remembering the 1.27mm UPDI jumper) Then open a command prompt or gitbash where you have the project files and type `make clean` then `make TOOLDIR="C:/path/to/avr-gcc-16.1.0-x64-windows/bin/" AVRDUDE="C:/path/to/avr-gcc-16.1.0-x64-windows/bin/avrdude.exe" flash PORT=COM6` remembering to check those paths and com port.
+Remember the 1.27mm UPDI jumper, if you removed it.
+Then open a command prompt or gitbash where you have the project files and type `make clean` then `make TOOLDIR="C:/path/to/avr-gcc-16.1.0-x64-windows/bin/" AVRDUDE="C:/path/to/avr-gcc-16.1.0-x64-windows/bin/avrdude.exe" flash PORT=COM6` remembering to check those paths and com port.

 Most USB-to-serial adapters should work, like a CP2102, or even those CH341 eeprom programmers like below (just flip the jumper to TTL and use the pins as marked on the reverse).
 I did have trouble with a CH340-based cable though.